leiliu2015/HLM-Epidom/README.md

 $ gnuplot -persist rgs.gnu
 $ gnuplot -persist vor.gnu
 ```
-These will reproduce Fig. 2A-C, Fig. 2B and C in our [preprint](), respectively.
+These will reproduce Fig. 2A-C, Fig. 2B and C in our [paper](https://academic.oup.com/nar/advance-article/doi/10.1093/nar/gkaa932/5937089), respectively.
 We have deposited input files for MD simulations in the directories Fig-Sx/MD as well.
-However, since each genomic region contains more than one epigenetic domains (see Table S1 and S2 in the [preprint]()), analysis on the structures needs additional care.
+However, since each genomic region contains more than one epigenetic domains (see Table S1 and S2 in the [paper](https://academic.oup.com/nar/advance-article/doi/10.1093/nar/gkaa932/5937089)), analysis on the structures needs additional care.
 All the output files can be deleted by typing `$ bash ./clearAll.sh` at the repository root.
 If you are interested in other possible applications of HLM, or have further questions about it, please contact Lei Liu (leiliu2015@163.com).